1Password/op-js/README.md

 - `group` - Manage groups and their users
 - `whoami` - Get details about the authenticated account

+## Contributing and feedback

+🐛 If you find an issue you'd like to report, or otherwise have feedback, please [file a new Issue](https://github.com/1Password/op-js/issues/new).

+🧑‍💻 If you'd like to contribute to the project please start by filing or commenting on an [Issue](https://github.com/1Password/op-js/issues) so we can track the work.
+Refer to the [Contributing doc](https://github.com/1Password/op-js/blob/main/CONTRIBUTING.md) for development setup instructions.

+💬 Share your feedback and connect with the Developer Products team in the [1Password Developers Slack](https://developer.1password.com/joinslack) workspace.

 ## License

 MIT